umbraco-community/Our-Umbraco-TagHelpers/README.md

 '''

 ### Clearing the Cache 'on publish'
-The DotNet CacheTagHelper really isn't designed to make it easy to clear the cache 'on command' it's designed to vary and then fall out of cache after a period of time, but what if you want your cache instantly refreshed when a publish takes place?
-This tag helper has the possibility to 'vary' the cache when a piece of content/media or dictionary is published.
+The Umbraco convention with other Cache Helpers, eg Html.CachedPartial is to clear all memory caches whenever any item is published in the Umbraco Backoffice.
+By default the our-cache tag helper will do the same, however you can turn this part off on an individual TagHelper basis by setting update-cache-key-on-publish="false".

 '''cshtml
-<our-cache update-cache-key-on-publish="true">[Your Long Running Expensive Code Here]</our-cache>
+<our-cache update-cache-key-on-publish="false">[Your Long Running Expensive Code Here]</our-cache>
 '''

-With this set to true any publish will remove the item from a list of tracked cached items and therefore a fresh version of the TagOutput will be displayed.

-This is set to True by default, how opinionated of us, so you only need to explictly use the attrivute if you wish to set this to false and not clear the cache item on Umbraco content/media/dictionary publish.
+(NB if you had a thousand tag helpers on your site, all caching large amounts of content, and new publishes to the site occurring every second - this might be detrimental to performance, so do think of the context of your site before allowing the cache to be cleared on each publish)

 ### Examples
-All examples will skip the cache for Umbraco preview mode and debug mode, and evicit cache items anytime Umbraco publishes content, media or dictionary items.
+All examples will skip the cache for Umbraco preview mode and debug mode, and evict cache items anytime Umbraco publishes content, media or dictionary items.

 ```cshtml
 <our-cache expires-on="new DateTime(2025,1,29,17,02,0)">